cosmosgame/save-the-world/content/articles/index.md

       - Everything is God (or the Universe
     - Stop the self hate storms
     - mirror work
-  - Hakomi Principles (for healing)
+  - Hakomi Principles for healing
     - Hakomi intro
     - Non violence
-      - different schools of personal growth; "pop-it"
+      - different schools of personal growth;
       - preparation for Truth
     - Truth
       - Get curious
       - Accountability is for later
+      - Ongoing practice -- leads to mindfulness
     - Mindfulness
       - basic hygiene
+      - running in debug mode
+      - Both HAI and Hakomi teach this
     - Mind/Body
       - It all starts in the body
       - Every emotion has a place in the body
         - the body keeps the score
-      - Every organism is striving towards healing.
-Always.
-        - organicity
       - Diet
       - Exercise
       - Healing our sexuality
         - HAI
+      - Really respecting this leads to organicity
     - Organicity
+      - Every organism is striving towards healing.
+Always.
     - Unity
       - Nature
         - We are zoo animals